Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 ### Known Bugs

+-   The content blocks were overlapping the menu-bar on tablet and phone.   <ins>**fixed!**</ins>

+    The header height and body absolute code made the content jump up.
+    Found after 2 days of frustration.

+-   The hero images looks stretched on phone    <ins>**fixed!**</ins>

+    The height in px and the width in % made it look stretched.
+-   The code validator flaged the comments      <ins>**fixed!**</ins>
+    Comments had 1 - to many.
 -   The description field of the contact form has white several white spaces, and the placeholder doesn't show unless you remove the whitespaces.